 Situated on the vegetated hillside overlooking the souther end of the main beach at Shek O, the Hillside Sector comprises a number of coarse, scattered, and typically large granite boulders with some stunning lines and futuristic projects.

 From the main car park at Shek O beach, walk south along the beach towards the restaurant at the back of its far end.
 From here, follow the streamline past the restaurant to reach a footpath leading up the hill.
-Follow this footpath (dirt trail with frequent concrete steps) up the hill, staying left as you pass various hillside graves and cross several small granite slabs.
-Upon reaching a much larger slab (about level with the Hillside Boulders, follow the right -hand branch of the trail and contour the hillside to bring you to the first set of boulders
+Follow this footpath (dirt trail with frequent concrete steps) up the hill.
+Upon reaching a small cluster of hillside graves, look for a collection of burial urns to the right of the main path and between the main graves.
+At the back of this cluster, a dirt trail leads through the trees to bring you to a granite slab.
+Follow this to the top and then trend right to reach the boulders.
+It is also possible to stay left and on the main path from the graves, passing through some vegetated ‘tunnels’ and across several small granite slabs to reach a much larger slab.
+Upon reaching the large slab (about level with the Hillside Boulders), follow the right-hand branch of the trail and contour the hillside to bring you to the first set of boulders

 The first set of blocs you reach is a cluster of three large boulders that look like they’ve been split down the middle.
 These offer some highball classics, test-pieces and futuristic projects.